mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

                 var rootElement = d3.select(selector);
                 var projBody = buildTableAndReturnTbody(rootElement);

-                // for each data item in projects var row = projBody.selectAll("tr")
+                // For each data item in projects var row = projBody.selectAll("tr")
                     .data(projects)
                     .enter()
                     .append("tr");

-                // ... add a td for the avatar, stick a span in it row.append("td").append('span')
+                // Add a td for the avatar, stick a span in it row.append("td").append('span')
-                    // set the css classes for this element .classed({'aui-avatar': true, 'aui-avatar-xsmall': true})
+                    // Set the css classes for this element .classed({'aui-avatar': true, 'aui-avatar-xsmall': true})
                     .append('span')
                     .classed({'aui-avatar-inner': true})
                     .append('img')
-                    // set the atribute for the img element inside this td > span > span .attr('src', function(item) { return item.avatarUrls["16x16"] });
+                    // Set the atribute for the img element inside this td > span > span .attr('src', function(item) { return item.avatarUrls["16x16"] });

-                // ... add a td for the project key row.append("td").append('span')
+                // Add a td for the project key row.append("td").append('span')
                     .classed({'project-key': true, 'aui-label': true})
                     // set the content of the element to be some text .text(function(item) { return item.key; });

-                // ... add a td for the project name / link to project row.append("td").append('span')
+                // And finally, a td for the project name & link row.append("td").append('span')
                     .classed({'project-name': true})
                     .append("a")